 Our social care system is not fit for purpose and needs an immediate overhaul.
 We live in a society that does not presently accord disabled people the same opportunities or level of care as able-bodied individuals.
 The Green Party would ensure that disabled young people are given every chance to succeed later in life by guaranteeing that every child with Special Educational Needs or Disability has access to a mainstream education, in accordance with the UN Convention for Persons with Disabilities.
 We would redress benefits injustice with a social security system that gives everyone confidence they will get support when they need it—including disabled people.
 Furthermore, we would significantly improve housing choice for deaf, disabled and older people by requiring all councils to appropriately plan for their housing needs and significantly increase the numbers of homes built to lifetime home and mobility standards over the next five years.
 To improve mobility of disabled people, a Green Party government would invest in low traffic neighbourhoods and safe, convenient networks of routes for walking and cycling, including safe places for learning to cycle, so people of all ages and those with disabilities can choose to make local trips on foot, by bike or mobility scooter.
 To fund these plans, we would cancel the Conservative’s new roads programme and instead invest £2bn in cycling and pedestrian routes.

 Lastly, in regard to the sale of arms, on the BBC debate, Caroline Lucas rightly stated that, ‘selling arms to Saudi Arabia can’t be justified on the grounds of being good to industry’.
-It raises an important point: just because something is good for our economy, does not mean its continued existence can be justified–especially if it is immoral, contributes to conflict, death, and the displacement of people in foreign countries.
-We must take responsibility for our role in migration to the UK.
+It raises an important point: just because something is good for our economy, does not mean its continued existence can be justified–especially if it is immoral, and, as in this case, contributes to conflict, death, and the displacement of people in foreign countries.
+By extension, we must take responsibility for our role in migration to the UK.

 That’s all for now,